0Shark/p4lab/P4lab/exercises/load_balance/README.md

 report the error emitted from the compiler and stop.

-2. `load_balance.p4` compiles but does not support the control plane rules in the `sX-commands.txt` files that `make` tries to install using the BMv2 CLI.
-In this case, `make` will log the CLI tool output in the `logs` directory.
-Use these error messages to fix your `load_balance.p4` implementation.
+2. `load_balance.p4` compiles but does not support the control plane rules in the `sX-runtime.json` files that `make` tries to install using the Python controller.
+In this case, `make` will log the controller output in the `logs` directory.
+Use the error messages to fix your `load_balance.p4` implementation.

 3. `load_balance.p4` compiles, and the control plane rules are installed, but the switch does not process packets in the desired way.
-The `/tmp/p4s.<switch-name>.log` files contain trace messages describing how each switch processes each packet.
+The `logs/sX.log` files contain trace messages describing how each switch processes each packet.
 The output is detailed and can help pinpoint logic errors in your implementation.